OCSDB/ics4u-coding-challenge-zachtb/Live Coding/README.md

-The template used for the live coding portion of the presentation
+The template the live coding is based on and the code produced during the live coding